DMHCAIT/n8ncps/STREAMLIT_DEPLOYMENT_FIX.md

 # 🚀 Streamlit Cloud Deployment Guide

+## ✅ **CRITICAL ISSUE FIXED (Latest Update)**
+**UnhashableParamError** has been resolved!
+The app was crashing because Streamlit couldn't cache functions with KiteConnect objects.
+This is now fixed with separated caching logic.

 ## 🔧 **FIXING CONNECTION ISSUE**

 Your Streamlit Cloud app is not connecting because the environment variables are missing.